Nlferu/Nlferu/README.md

     </a>
 </p>

-I've spent the past eight years mastering the finance industry.
-My interests in trading across diverse markets like stocks, crypto, futures, and more pushed me into learning programming so I could test and automate my trading ideas.
-The ability to check all my strategies and ideas very quickly using code made me love programming.
+With over eight years of experience in the finance industry, my interest in trading across diverse markets like stocks, crypto, and futures pushed me to learn programming so I could test and automate my trading ideas.
+The ability to quickly validate my strategies and ideas using code made me fall in love with programming.

 I have finally come to realize that blockchain is this great mix of finance, programming, and decentralization – a perfect fit for my skills and passions.
 That made me start learning more languages and frameworks that allowed me to create applications within web 3.0 from start to end.
-I'm currently applying my skills by fully committing to these new technologies working as a blockchain engineer.
+I'm currently applying my skills by fully committing to these new technologies working as a blockchain and backend engineer.

 Visit my website for more: https://niferu.vercel.app/